Rdbaker/GameCenter/skate/source/index.md

 #TODO
-- Update the endpoint so they arent all at the same URL.
 - Change the Java code to match the client, when that's done.
 - Factor out the imports in the example java code into the intro somewhere.
   Maybe do the same with cURL auth code with env vars?